Roboron3042/Cyberpunk-Neon/README.md

 ### Icons

+I recommend to use gusbemacbe's [Suru++ icons](https://github.com/gusbemacbe/suru-plus) (papirus-like) or [Suru++ Asprómauros](https://github.com/gusbemacbe/suru-plus-aspromauros) (monochrome, gradient if wished) which includes a Cyberpunk-Neon variant.
+Refer to the [Suru++ Wiki](https://github.com/gusbemacbe/suru-plus/wiki) for more info.

-Run papirus-kolorizer.sh script included in this repository **WARNING**: It will replace your existing Papirus icons, if any.
+Alternatively you can use the papirus-kolorizer.sh script included in this repository **WARNING**: It will replace your existing Papirus icons, if any.
 Refer to [Papirus Kolorizer repo](https://github.com/DarthWound/papirus-kolorizer) for more info.

 ```
 chmod +x papirus-kolorizer.sh
 ./papirus-kolorizer.sh
 ```

 Apply the icons (Papirus-Dark) in system settings (KDE = Settings -> Appearance- Icons.
-Apply icons for GTK applications too in Settings -> Appearance - Application Style))
+Apply icons for GTK applications too in Settings -> Appearance - Application Style).

-Alternatively, you can take a look to @gusbemacbe [Suru++ icons](https://github.com/gusbemacbe/suru-plus), which includes a Cyberpunk-Neon variant.
+### Firefox

+The official theme of Cyberpunk Neon is available in [Firefox Addons](https://addons.mozilla.org/es/firefox/addon/cyberpunk-neon/) (created by Thomas Leon Highbaugh).

 ### Tilix